Pipeline

 There is a significant unmet need for more effective stroke therapies

-Ischemic stroke represents an injury where oxygen and glucose deprivation leads to acute mitochondrial failure and thereby to rapid cell death leading to long-term disability.
-The majority of people (87%) who have a stroke have an acute ischemic stroke, in which blood supply to a part of the brain is interrupted.
+The majority of strokes (87%) are acute ischemic strokes, in which blood supply to a part of the brain is interrupted.
+Insufficient blood supply results in oxygen and glucose deprivation, which leads to acute mitochondrial failure and thereby to an acute energy crisis that causes rapid cell death and long-term disability.
 Without oxygen, brain cells begin to die within minutes.
-Only ~20% of people having a stroke are eligible to receive endovascular thrombectomy (clot removal) or thrombolytics (clot-busting drugs), leaving ~80% of people at risk for greater brain damage and long-term disability.4
+Only ~20% of people having a stroke are eligible to receive endovascular thrombectomy (mechanical clot removal) or thrombolytics (clot-busting drugs), leaving the remaining ~80% of people at risk for greater brain damage and long-term disability.4

-RESCUE, a Phase 2 clinical trial in stroke patients who were randomized within 24 hours after last known well and received endovascular thrombectomy
+RESCUE, a Phase 2 clinical trial in stroke patients who were randomized within 24 hours of symptom onset and received endovascular thrombectomy

-While standard of care focuses on restoring blood flow in ischemic stroke patients (reperfusion), RNS60 acts as a cytoprotective agent to preserve brain after a stroke.
+While standard of care focuses on restoring blood flow in ischemic stroke patients (reperfusion), RNS60 acts as a cytoprotective agent to preserve brain tissue at risk of damage following a stroke.
 In the Phase 2 RESCUE clinical trial, RNS60 as an adjunctive therapy demonstrated:5,*

-• 50% reduced loss of brain tissue (p<0.05) (infarct growth post clot removal by endovascular thrombectomy)
+• 50% reduced loss of brain tissue (p<0.05) after clot removal by endovascular thrombectomy

 • Clinically meaningful, numeric improvements in multiple functional outcomes (modified Rankin Scale, Barthel Index, National Institute of Health Stroke Scale, EQ-5D-5L – EuroQoL Questionnaire)

-• Even greater beneficial effects in participants enrolled within 12 hours after a stroke
+• Even greater beneficial outcomes in participants enrolled within 12 hours since symptom onset

 • Excellent safety: Well-tolerated

-Based on these results, RNS60 has received FDA Fast Track Designation and we are engaging clinical sites for our Phase 3 clinical trial (RESTORE) in patients randomized within 12 hours of last known well, which could serve as the basis for regulatory approval, potentially impacting millions of lives worldwide.
+Based on these results, RNS60 has received FDA Fast Track designation and we are engaging clinical sites for our Phase 3 clinical trial (RESTORE) in patients randomized within 12 hours of symptom onset, which could serve as the basis for regulatory approval, potentially impacting millions of lives worldwide.

 *Versus endovascular thrombectomy alone.